Outblock/flow-swift/README.md

 ⚠️ The transaction ID provided must be from the current spork.

 📖 **Transaction status** represents the state of transaction in the blockchain.
-Status can change until is finalized.
+Status can change until is finali .

 | Status      | Final | Description |
 | ----------- | ----------- | ----------- |